Corypha umbraculifera: Uses

 Historically, the leaves were written upon in various South Asian and South-East Asian cultures using an iron stylus to create palm leaf manuscripts.
 In the Philippines, it is locally known as buri or buli.
 The leaves are also used for thatching, and the sap is tapped to make palm wine.
 In South India, the palm leaves are used to make umbrellas for agricultural workers.
 The tree is known as kudapana (കുടപ്പന) in Malayalam, talo (/taːloʊ-/, ତାଳ) in Odia, sreetalam (శ్రీతాళం) in Telugu and kudaipanai (குடைப்பனை) in Tamil, which means umbrella palm.
 The plant is known as tala (තල) in Sri Lanka, by local Sinhalese people.

-In Cambodia, the palm is known as tréang (it was also known by the French name latanier), and as noted above was extensively used in the past to write religious manunscripts.
+In Cambodia, the palm is known as tréang (it was also known by the French name latanier), and as noted above was extensively used in the past to write religious manuscripts.
 In recent times the leaf media has been used by traditional healers and soothsayers.
 The mature leaves are used to make thatches, mats and hats.
 The petioles can be used in the manufacture of canes, arrows and netting needles.
 At low tide, fishers use the fruit to stupefy fish.